Free Daily Headlines

 Set your text size: A A A

-Transylvania deputies justified in shooting motorist who opened fire on them
+Transylvania deputies justified in shooting motorist who opened fire on them, D.A. says

-Two Transylvania County sheriff's deputies were justified in shooting at motorist who first fired an assault rifle at them during a traffic stop in July, District Attorney Andrew Murray said.
+Two Transylvania County sheriff’s deputies were justified in shooting a motorist who fired at them from his parked car in July, District Attorney Andrew Murray said.

-Murray announced the results of his investigation, as required by state law, into the circumstances surrounding the death of Raul Alberto Rivera around 10 p.m. on July 6.
+Murray last week announced the results of his investigation, as required by state law, into the circumstances surrounding the death of Raul Alberto Rivera around 10 p.m.
+Sunday, July 6.

-"It is my conclusion that the responding Transylvania County Sheriff Deputies were legally justified in their use of deadly force by firing their service weapons at the decedent," Murray said in a letter sent to the SBI.
+“It is my conclusion that the responding Transylvania County sheriff’s deputies were legally justified in their use of deadly force by firing their service weapons at the decedent,” Murray said in a letter to the SBI.

-The SBI turned up a spent shell casing in the Miata that matched the caliber of the AR15 and also found a bullet round that had penetrated the front grill brush guard of Holden's vehicle.
+The SBI, which was called in to investigate, turned up a spent shell casing in the Miata that matched the caliber of the AR15 and also recovered a bullet round that had penetrated the front grill brush guard of Holden’s cruiser.

 “It is clear from the information available to me that neither Deputy Brandon Holden nor Deputy Samuel Owen had any choice but to use deadly force.
 Their actions were justified under North Carolina law,” Murray said.